Due: Mon Feb 4 11:59 pm

 char *read_line(FILE *fp);

-fgets (in fact, internally it will be implemented using
+fgets (in fact, internally you should be implementing it using

-- The function reads the next line from the file.
+- The function should read the next line from the file.
 A line is considered to end after the first newline character or EOF, whichever comes first.

-- The returned string includes the characters read up to the newline character, but does not include the newline character itself.
-If the next line consists of just a newline character, an empty string is returned.
-If there are no more characters remaining to be read (i.e. at EOF), the function returns NULL.
+- The returned string should include the characters read up to the newline character, but should not include the newline character itself.
+If the next line consists of just a newline character, return an empty string.

-- To allocate memory for the returned string, the function makes an initial allocation and will successively enlarge it if needed.
-To be more specific, it first mallocs a buffer of minimum size (32) and reads the first part of the line into the buffer, using a single call to
+- To allocate memory for the returned string, the function should make an initial allocation and successively enlarge it if needed.
+To be more specific, it should first malloc a buffer of minimum size (32) and read the first part of the line into the buffer, using a single call to

 fgets.
-If there is more to read, it reallocs the buffer to double its current size (64), and makes another call to
+If there is more to read, it should realloc the buffer to double its current size (64), and make another call to

 read_lineshould raise a fatal assert.
 As a habit, you should